deepseafishing/tictactoe/README.md

 - Recognize when a player has won and declare that player as victorious
 - Allow the user to start a new game
 - As is often the case, the given specification is a little ambiguous in regards to some details about the game and the UI.
 Feel free to add constraints as you see fit in order to clarify the specification and limit the problem scope to something appropriate for your allotted time.

-Please make sure and document any assumptions and/or constraints you came up with while working through this challenge in a readme file within the codebase.

 ---